DPinato/PktAnalyser/README.md

 Channel 13	frames: 1222	mon for 35.017535449s
 ```

-Note: Apparently on MacOS packetSource.Packets() seem to take over 100% of a CPU core.
+Note: On MacOS, packetSource.Packets() seem to take over 100% of a CPU core.